Meeting Time: February 08, 2022 at 5:00pm PST

 • Default_avatar

-M G over 2 years ago
+M G almost 3 years ago

 No more school closures!
 Where is the community engagement, outreach to families, proof that the closures do any good?
 These closures will only result in forcing more students into charter schools and loss of more state funding.
 Our kids need more more investment not less.
 Want to save money, how about pay cuts at the very top?
 Stop all use of independent contractors.
 End the lease of 1000 Broadway and move those administrators to one of the many already closed schools?
 You should be ashamed of yourselves for putting the budget cuts on the backs of the black and brown students and not the administrators that got us here in the first place.